Lumieducation/H5P-Nodejs-library/README.md

 ### Compliance and privacy

 To conform with local law, you probably have to compile a privacy declaration for your application.
 You can check out the [documentation page on privacy](docs/privacy.md) to find out what this library does with your users' personal data.

+### Performance optimizations

+Consult the documentation page on [performance optimizations](/docs/performance-optimizations.md) to find out how you can improve the performance of the library in production use.

 ## Development & Testing